flexiblepower/flexiblepower.github.io/companies.md

 titleGreen: green office?
 description: "How to get started with the PowerMatcher"
 tags: [Jekyll, theme, responsive]
+parent: get-started
+summary: The PowerMatcherSuite can be used to optimize your office building or even a set of office buildings.
 image:
   feature: /images/site/Get Started_website.jpg
+  thumbnail: /images/site/Get Started_website.jpg
   credit: Texture Lovers
   creditlink: http://texturelovers.com
 ---